Location and venue

 - Full registration: $880

 - Major haemorrhage

 Please note, all workshops will be held onsite at the DoubleTree by Hilton Esplanade.

 ACE will not be liable for any loss or damages to delegates that are caused by factors beyond our control, including but not limited to any imposed or potentially imposed COVID-19 related restrictions and regulations.
 We recommend all delegates carefully check the details of any insurance coverage you may hold, as well as the specific terms and conditions of your travel and accommodation bookings.
-If you have any questions we would be happy to discuss.
-Please email events.

 Code of conduct

 ACE is committed to a respectful and safe environment for all interactions inclusive of its conferences and meetings.

 Our Rural SIG meeting is governed by all relevant ANZCA policies in relation to professional behaviour and conduct, including in relation to bullying, discrimination and sexual harassment.